vdumoulin/conv_arithmetic/README.md

 A technical report on convolution arithmetic in the context of deep learning.

-The code and/or the images of this tutorial are free to use for non-commercial purposes with proper attribution:
+The code and the images of this tutorial are free to use as regulated by the licence and subject to proper attribution:

 * \[1\] Vincent Dumoulin, Francesco Visin - [A guide to convolution arithmetic for deep learning](https://arxiv.org/abs/1603.07285)